dashed-slug/wallets/readme.txt

    If the Bitcoin *Adapter Status* reads *Responding*, then you're good to go.

    **Note that for a new `bitcoind` installation, you might have to wait until the entire blockchain downloads first.**
    This can take a few hours.
+Again, skip to the FAQ section for other alternatives.

 = Disclaimer =